hcstahl/Pok-mon-Generator/README.md

 # PokemonGenerator
-Application in Rshiny that generates a Pokemon based on user input and displays the Pokemon and visulizations. https://haileystahl.shinyapps.io/PokemonGenerator/
+Application in Rshiny that generates a Pokémon based on user input and displays the Pokémon and visualizations. https://haileystahl.shinyapps.io/PokemonGenerator/
 # Table of Contents
 [Start](#Start)<br />